Cataract Surgery in Las Vegas

 Cataract surgery is the primary treatment for addressing the cloudiness in your lens known as a cataract.
-At NV Eye Surgery, we strongly believe in educating our patients about all the options and risks associated with any treatment.
+At NV Eye Surgery in Las Vegas and Henderson, we strongly believe in educating our patients about all the options and risks associated with any treatment.
 The resources on this page should address most questions and concerns around cataract surgery.

 If you have any questions, or are interested in scheduling an appointment, please do not hesitate to contact us by filling out the form below or calling (702) 745-7172.

 Your eye is amazing!
 The eye is designed to take in the images from the world around you, focus the light and provide a clear picture that is sent by electrical signals to the brain.
 The eye has a lens just like a camera that helps to focus the light and make a clear picture inside the eye.
 At birth, your natural lens is perfectly clear, just like glass.

 As you age, the lens proteins start to break down and the lens becomes cloudy.
 This cloudy lens is known as a cataract.
 Many people have the misconception that a cataract is a film or cloudiness that develops in front of the eye.
 This is incorrect.
 A cataract is simply a cloudy lens.
 Cataract surgery is, therefore, a lens replacement surgery.

 As cataracts develop, several visual symptoms may occur.
 Many of these symptoms are not noticed with early cataracts because they are mild and the visual changes occur gradually.
 Common cataract symptoms include:

 - Blurry vision at distance and up close

 - Halos or starbursts around lights mainly noticed at night